Puzyryny/Puzyryny/README.md

 ### :man_technologist: About

 Hi, I'm Dmitry and I'm a Backend Developer.
-My main specialization is C++.

 My journey in IT began with an internship in the "Linux Administration" course by IBA Group, where I underwent intensive training.
 After completing the internship, I spent a couple of months exploring various areas in IT, but backend development caught my attention the most.
 Currently, I am self-learning and actively searching for job opportunities.
 In addition, I assist newcomers in mastering backend development, contributing to the developer community.